Travel Guide

 I emailed the Supai tribe’s tourism department before hiking to Havasupai, who confirmed that Fern Spring was still a source of drinking water and recommended I filter any water from Havasu creek or the spring if I was to use it for drinking or cooking.

 However, since I drank the water straight from Fern Spring at Havasu Campground without filtering it on my 2018 trip, I decided not bring a water filtration or purification system (hey man, I was trying to shave weight and increase space in my backpack!).
 And I was fine.
 No stomach issues or anything!
-But it’s up to you if you want to bring a water filtration or purification system as you hike to Havasupai falls.
+But it’s up to you if you want to bring a water filtration or purification system in case of an emergency as you hike to Havasupai falls.

 Sidenote about an insane thing I saw as I hiked out of Havasu Canyon: we ran into a solo hiker that had RUN OUT OF WATER.
 The tourism workers at the top asked if we had seen the hiker because they were about to emergency evacuate her out of the canyon.
 And this was in February when the temperature during the day was in the 50Fs.